On bandwidth selection problems in nonparametric trend estimation under martingale difference errors: Introduction

 This paper is about nonparametric regression model (known also as a machine learning function) which is used as a tool to describe and to analyse the trend between a response variable and one or more explanatory random variables.
 This subject was studied by several authors since 1964 (\cite{N},\,\cite{W}) and is still relevant, due to the fact that nonparametric regression has a lot of applications in different fields, such as economics, medicine, biology, physics, environment, social sciences, $\cdots$, see for instance \cite{Hastie}.

 Several estimate of the nonparametric regression function are proposed in the literature such as kernel smoothing, local polynomial regression, spline-based regression models, and regression trees (see for instance \cite{Hastie}).
 In this paper, we are interested in kernel nonparametric estimations.
 These estimate depend on some smoothing parameter $h$ which has to be chosen according to some criteria.
-For independent observations, two first criteria, to select $h$, are known as the Cross Validation (CV) criterion and its rotation-invariant version called Generalized Cross-Validation (GCV) criterion.
+For independent observations, {two popular criteria}, to select $h$, are known as the Cross Validation (CV) criterion and its rotation-invariant version called Generalized Cross-Validation (GCV) criterion.
 The GCV criterion has different variants, see for instance \cite{A}, \cite{CW}, \cite{SH}, \cite{roce}, \cite{MA}.
 We refer the reader to \cite{Hardele} who studied this problem in the case of independent, equally spaced, observations.
 They gave, in particular, the behaviors of the minimizers over $h$ of the average squared errors, the mean average squared errors, the cross-validation score CV or the generalized cross-validation GCV.
 They also studied the deviation between these selected smoothing parameters.

-In general, independence of the observations is, however, not a realistic modeling of observed data since, in practice, they are often correlated.
+{In many cases}, independence of the observations is, however, not a realistic modeling of observed data.
 Autoregressive models, autoregressive conditional heteroscedasticity models, Markov chains are examples of dependent models (see for instance \cite{DLLY}).
-We focus, in this paper, on the case of kernel nonparametric models with particular dependent errors, more precisely, the case when the errors form a stationary sequence of martingale difference random variables (MDS).
+We focus, in this paper, on the case of kernel nonparametric models with particular dependent errors, more precisely, the case when the errors form a stationary {martingale difference sequence (MDS, in short)}.
 They are, essentially, two reasons that motivated us to restrict our study of dependence to the case of stationary MDS. \begin{itemize} \item[$\bullet$] The first reason is that, studying MDS is a promising step for studying the general case of stationary dependent errors.
 In fact, MDS plays an important role in establishing the results for arbitrary stationary sequences, see for instance \cite{PUW} (for moment inequalities purpose).

 \item[$\bullet$] The second reason is that MDS is not an abstract notion.
 Indeed, there are a lot of well known stationary MDS models which are used in practice, such as ARCH(1) or more general GARCH(1,1) stochastic volatility models. \end{itemize}